holographxyz/holograph-protocol/README.md

 ### The `develop` branch

-Our primary development branch is [`develop`](https://github.com/holographxyz/holograph-protocol/tree/testnet).
+Our primary development branch is [`develop`](https://github.com/holographxyz/holograph-protocol/tree/develo).
 `develop` contains the most up-to-date software that is being tested via experimental network deployments.

+### The `experimental` branch

+Our primary experimentation branch is [`experimental`](https://github.com/holographxyz/holograph-protocol/tree/experimental).
+`experimental` contains the software that is not stable and is trying out new code.

 ## Contributing